 Peacemakers After-School Program

-A Mentoring Program for Elementary School Children and College Students
+An Afterschool Program for Elementary School Students by College Students

 Peacemakers is a free six-week after school program for children between the ages of 9 and 13.
 The goal is for students to experience and explore the meaning, history and vision of peacemaking, and to develop the skills necessary to carry these experiences into the future.